simonjwright/VL53L1X/README.md

 ## Exceptions ##

-Exceptions are raised for I2C errors, largely on the grounds that it's not obvious how to recover from them.
+Except in `Boot_Device`, exceptions are raised for I2C errors, largely on the grounds that it's not obvious how to recover from them.

-This extends to failure of `Boot_Device` to connect, possibly because of using the wrong I2C address.
-This is an undesirable behaviour (aka bug) which will be corrected.